 - How zero-tolerance underage drinking and driving laws affect youth drinking and driving

-Researchers reported the following key findings in an overview published in the American Journal of Preventive Medicine and in reports to RWJF:
+Among the key findings reported in an overview published in the American Journal of Preventive Medicine and in reports to RWJF:

 - Multiple analyses demonstrated that higher cigarette prices and strong smoke-free air policies reduce smoking by youth.

 - Student smoking tends to be higher in schools that permit staff smoking on school grounds.